Interferometry of black holes with Hawking radiation: Imaging of black holes with Hawking radiation

 \section{Imaging of black holes with Hawking radiation}

-As we have shown in Eq.~\eqref{eq:E12}, the qubit detectors system is applicable to detect the spatial correlation of Hawking radiation and we adopt it as our imaging system for black holes.
+As we have shown in Eq.~\eqref{eq:E12}, the qubit detector system is applicable to the detection of the spatial correlation of Hawking radiation, and we adopt it as our imaging system for black holes.